 The all-French programme of music by composers Marin Marais and Antoine Forqueray recalls the Songs of the Auvergne and the beautiful French countryside.
-Trio Sonnerie delivers an expertly phrased and highly nuanced performance of Marias' La Gamme.
+Trio Sonnerie delivers an expertly phrased and highly nuanced performance of Marais' La Gamme.

 Marais' contemporary Forqueray provides a welcome addition to the programme.
 His own prowess on the viol inspired his fiendishly virtuosic Suite No. 1 which stretched the performers to achieve new heights.
 Each performer has the opportunity to shine with the clean, crisp lines leaving no room for anything other than top notch playing.

 Trio Sonnerie (Monica Huggett director & violin, Emilia Benjamin viola da gamba and James Johnstone harpsichord) is one of the longest established and most highly regarded chamber groups working in Europe today.